-A groupset comprises of brakes and the drivetrain which is thought of as the bike's engine room.
+A groupset comprises of brakes and the drivetrain, which is thought of as the bike's engine room.
 The drivetrain consists of the cranks, chain rings (front cogs), chain, cassette (rear cogs), derailleurs and shifters.
-It's a closed circuit which propels the bike.
+It's a closed circuit that propels the bike.
 As you spend more money, the efficiency, durability and shifting performance increases while the weight decreases.

 In this article we explained what you need to know when it comes to groupsets, including the difference between mechanical and electronic, the features of every groupset from each manufacturer and other differences you might come across when trying to decide on the best groupset for you.

 The difference between mechanical and electronic groupsets